RA-Company/params/README.md

 ## JSON formats
 * Time - Time that supports null values and multiple JSON formats.
 * Int - Int format
-* String - String formt
+* String - String format
+* Bool - Boolean format

 ## Used libraries
 * github.com/stretchr/testify - Go code (golang) set of packages that provide many tools for testifying that your code will behave as you intend.
 (MIT license)